swapins/swapins/README.md

 - 👀 I’m interested in Laravel Development
 - 🌱 I’m currently learning Laravel 9
 - 💞️ I’m looking to collaborate on biophp developments
-- 📫 Reach me on vidyaswapin@gmail.com with subject as laravel-git
+- 📫 Reach me on swapin@laravelone.in with subject as laravel-git

 <!---
 swapins/swapins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.